1parrot-com/.github/profile/README.md

 # 1, Parrot

-Converse in your natural voice with an AI chatbot
+Converse in your natural voice with an AI chatbot!